 In No Jills; no playoffs for the Bills, we argued that the last few years of the playoff drought were partially due to the unfair absence of the Jills.
 In a way, we placed a curse; the Bills were not deserving of the playoffs until they unjilted the Jills.

 So yesterday I had mixed feelings.
-On the one hand, I wanted the drought to end, but, on the other, I was hesitant to lift the curse.
+On the one hand, I wanted the drought to end, but, on the other, I hesitated lifting the curse.

 As seen in the chart, when the Chargers and Titans had won and Baltimore was leading Cincinnati 27 – 24 with time short in the 4th quarter, the Bills chances had fallen below 15%.
 So the Bills would likely get their just desserts.